 Which South African deceased artist do you most admire and why?

-What do you like most about being an artist?
+What drives you as an artist?

 What is your greatest achievement as an artist to date?

-What are your plans for the coming year?
+What are your aspirations for the future?